-- (a) any asset or group of assets listed in accordance with s.76AA(3) by the local authority; and - (b) any land or building owned by the local authority and required to maintain the local authority's capacity to provide affordable housing as part of its social policy; and - (c) any equity securities held by the local authority in- - (i) a port company within the meaning of the Port Companies Act 1988: - (ii) an airport company within the meaning of the Airport Authorities Act 1966
+(a) any asset or group of assets listed in accordance with s.76AA(3) by the local authority; and

+(b) any land or building owned by the local authority and required to maintain the local authority's capacity to provide affordable housing as part of its social policy; and
-Rohe is a boundary, for example a district or a region.

-Rūnanga is an iwi authority or council.

-Tangata whenua are local people, hosts or indigenous people - people born of the whenua (Māori).

-Taonga means something that is treasured or something that is culturally valuable.
-Taonga can be an object, resource, phenomenon, idea or technique.
+(c) any equity securities held by the local authority in-

+(i) a port company within the meaning of the Port Companies Act 1988:

+(ii) an airport company within the meaning of the Airport Authorities Act 1966

+Takata whenua are the iwi or hapu that holds Manawhenua in a particular area.

+Taonka means treasure.